rayeberechi/Faith-RS-project/README.md

 ## Features

-- **Responsive Navbar**: Links to Home, Latest, Category, Services, and Contact.
-- **Search Bar**: A functional search input.
-- **Introduction Section**: Includes a personal greeting and a short bio with buttons for "About Me" and "Follow Me".
-- **Personal Image**: Displays my photo alongside the introduction.
-- **Animated Text**: The text "Frontend Developer" is animated with a typing effect.
+- Header with a logo, a navigation menu and a search bar.
+- Introduction section and image
-- **Footer with Social Links**: Includes links to social platforms like Facebook, Twitter, LinkedIn, and Pinterest using FontAwesome icons.
+- Footer includes links to social platforms with icons from FontAwesome'

 ## Technologies Used

-- **HTML5**: Structuring the web content.
-- **CSS3**: For styling and layout design.
-- **FontAwesome**: For icons used in navigation and footer.
+- HTML
+- CSS

 ## How to Use